Discovery Server

 • Add the line source /etc/turtlebot4_discovery/setup.bash to your ~/.bashrc file.

-When the script has run, call:
+After the script has run, call:

 source ~/.bashrc